giriaryan694-a11y/AryterLog/posts/reality-loop-perception-walk.md

-# A Walk, a Memory, and the Feeling That Reality Loops

 *Written by Aryan Giri*

 There are moments when an ordinary walk suddenly feels larger than life.
 A road, a breeze, a stranger passing by with a dog, and then — without warning — the mind opens a door to old memories.
 That is how one small moment can become a whole universe inside your head.